 If the research is not sponsored, please ensure that the informed consent document accurately states the cost terms and matches the protocol and/or application form.

 PI Responsibilities and Delegation

-Evaluation of participants’ understanding of the research and of their capacity to provide consent.
-An important component of the consent process is the assessment of the participants’ understanding of the material presented in the consent and ability to make a reasoned choice concerning their participation.
-The extent of the assessment should be guided by the complexity of the study, risks, and potential for subjects to be recruited who may be capable of providing informed consent but due to circumstances have a diminished decision-making ability, e.g., educationally disadvantaged, substance abuse, trauma, immediately before or after an invasive medical procedure, institutionalized, terminally ill.
-In most circumstances, assessment should involve interviewing the participant following the consent presentation concerning the nature of the research and their participation; consequences of their participation, particularly risks, benefits or impact on their health; and alternatives to participation.
+Evaluation of subjects’ understanding of the research and of their capacity to provide consent.
+An important component of the consent process is the assessment of the subjects’ understanding of the material presented in the consent and ability to make a reasoned choice concerning their participation.
+The extent of the assessment should be guided by the complexity of the study and risks.
+In addition, the potential for subjects to be recruited who may be capable of providing informed consent but due to circumstances have a diminished decision-making ability (e.g., educationally disadvantaged, substance abuse, trauma, immediately before or after an invasive medical procedure, institutionalized, terminally ill) must be taken into account.
+In most circumstances, the assessment should involve asking the subject a few questions regarding the research asking the subject to explain the research to the person obtaining consent after the consent has been presented to the subject.

 Sample questions that may be posed to the subject to elicit this assessment are listed below.
 The consent process, including the person obtaining consent and the subject’s understanding of the research and ability to provide an informed decision, should be documented, as appropriate, in the medical record, source document or study file.
 Depending on the study and population, the IRB may require additional safeguards, including a witness, formal assessment of capacity to consent or use of a subject advocate/ombudsperson.

 - Name at least two potential risks that may occur as a result of participating in the research.

 - Name at least two things that will be expected of you during the study.

 - Explain what you will do if you experience distress or discomfort during the study.

 - Are we offering you your usual medical care, or asking you to be in a research study?